mezka/afipcaeqrdecode/README.md

 # AFIP invoice pdf qr CAE extract and decode

-This is a python package that uses [PyMuPDF](https://pypi.org/project/PyMuPDF/) to dump images from your pdf invoices with an AFIP CAE QR code, and decodes them using [qreader](https://pypi.org/project/qreader/) in order to extract relevant invoice metadata like:
+This is a python package that uses [pdf2image](https://pypi.org/project/pdf2image/) to convert the first page of your AFIP invoice with an AFIP CAE QR code to an image, and then run [qreader](https://pypi.org/project/qreader/) on it in order to locate and decode the AFIP CAE QR code in order to extract relevant invoice metadata like:

 - Invoice date
 - CUIT of invoice creator